 If PI feels there is a compelling justification to continue enrollment into a Tier 1 study or continuing in-person enrollment or in-person interaction in a Tier 2 or Tier 3 study, the study team should follow the Reportable New Information (RNI) procedures in PittPRO to explain the justification.
 The IRB will review the submissions in order of priority.

 - What is the direct benefit to the subject that cannot be obtained outside the study?
 (Tier 1)

 - What is the harm to subject or value of data lost if in-person visits are to cease or be delayed until restrictions are lifted?
-(Tier 2)
+(Tier 2 and 3)

-- What is the harm to subject or value of data lost if in-person visits are to cease or be delayed until restrictions are lifted?
-(Tier 2)
+- The harm to subject or value of data lost if in-person visits are to cease or be delayed until restrictions are lifted

 Expanded access refers to the use of an investigational drug with the primary purpose to diagnose, monitor, or treat a patient’s disease or condition rather than to obtain the kind of information about the drug that is generally derived from clinical trials.

 Because expanded access protocols are for patient treatment and are not research, they can continue without petition to the IRB.
 Institutional COVID-19 policies for patient contact must be followed.

 Research teams at the University of Pittsburgh and UPMC have mobilized to plan and implement clinical trials and clinical research studies related to COVID-19.
 Principal investigators planning or conducting COVID-19 related studies, please submit a brief description of your proposal.

 For more detailed information, please visit the Clinical and Translational Science Institute (CTSI) COVID-19 research coordination site.

 The Human Research Protection Office and IRB Committees are operating through modified procedures.
 HRPO staff are working remotely and are conducting regularly scheduled and ad hoc IRB meetings via online conferencing.